 I had to from Tiger to Leopard to Snow Leopard, with all of the 5 or 6 various-aged Macs that I had to upgrade about 3 months ago.
 Not.
 Fun.
 At.
 All.

 Bring in the Leopards

 Anyhow, the files on this computer had all been backed up, so I could just fire away.
 I duly slipped the OS X Leopard 10.5 disc into the drive.
-The Mac recognised the disc easily enough and a couple of clicks later the disc was humming along nicely and Leopard was being installed.
+The Mac recognised the disc easily enough, and a couple of clicks later the disc was humming along nicely.
+Leopard was being installed.

-About 25 minutes later as the progress bar neared 100%, I was thinking to myself how smoothly it was all going.
-Of course, thoughts like this generates a ridiculously strong electro magnetic pulse, and mere moments after forming this thought in my head, the Mac threw up a non-helpful message to the tune of “Leopard could not be installed on this system.
+About 25 minutes later, as the progress bar neared 100%, I was thinking to myself how smoothly it was all going.
+Of course, thoughts like this generate a ridiculously strong electromagnetic pulse, and mere moments after forming this thought in my head, the Mac threw up a non-helpful message: “Leopard could not be installed on this system.
 Please restart and try again”.

 Luckily the message said please, otherwise I would have been seriously pissed off at just having wasted 30 minutes.

 This time it try to boot, but just shut down.
-I tried a couple of times, but it did the same thing and eventually I realised the harddrive must have gotten wrecked.
+I tried a couple of times, but it did the same thing and eventually I realised the hard drive got wrecked.

 How to the get CD out of a Mac that doesn’t boot up